 (Shiv Nadar with daughter Roshni Nadar)

 As of 2020, the company boasted revenues of $10 billion.
-His only child Roshni Nadar Malhotra serves as the chairperson of HCL Technologies and the first woman to lead a listed IT company in India.
+His only child Roshni Nadar Malhotra serves as the chairperson of HCL Technologies and is the first woman to lead a listed IT company in India.

 (Cipla founder Khwaja Abdul Hamied with son, Dr. Yusuf Khwaja Hamied)